kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 ## Request Priorities

-Nuke is fully asynchronous and performs well under stress. ``ImagePipeline`` distributes its work on ``TaskQueue`` instances dedicated to a specific type of work, such as processing and decoding.
+Image loading is fully asynchronous and performs well under stress. ``ImagePipeline`` distributes its work on ``TaskQueue`` instances dedicated to a specific type of work, such as processing and decoding.
 Each queue limits the number of concurrent tasks, respects the request priorities, and cancels the work as soon as possible.

 Cancelling an ``ImageTask`` frees its associated network and CPU resources immediately.
 Thanks to coalescing, the underlying work is only cancelled when all requests sharing it have been cancelled — so cancelling one request doesn't affect others loading the same image.

-Nuke allows you to set the request priority and update it for outstanding tasks.
-It uses priorities for prefetching: the requests created by the prefetcher all have `.low` priority to make sure they don't interfere with the "regular" requests.
+You can set the request priority and update it for outstanding tasks.
+Priorities are also used for prefetching: the requests created by the prefetcher all have `.low` priority to make sure they don't interfere with the "regular" requests.
 See <doc:prefetching> to learn more.

 There are many other creative ways to use priorities.
 For example, when the user taps an image in a grid to open it full screen, you can lower the priority of the requests for the images that are not visible on the screen.